aljazceru/awesome-nostr/README.md

 them:
 - [nostr relay registry](https://nostr-registry.netlify.app/) - real-time checking of status of some known relays
 - [nostr.info](https://nostr.info/) - real-time checking of status of some known relays
+- [nostr.watch](http://nostr.watch) - real-time checking of status of some known relays with advanced checks.

 ## Clients
 - [branle](https://github.com/fiatjaf/branle) - a Twitter-like client with chat.
 Some instances: